winforsky/democodes/readme.md

 Since UIBezierPath has a more modern API, you use that to initially create the path, and then convert it to a CGPathRef.

+Don’t use updateConstraints() for the initial setup of your view.
+Use it for best performance when you need to add, modify, or delete lots of constraints within a single layout pass.
+If performance is not a problem, updating your constraints directly in place is often easier.